mfkl/mfkl.github.io/_posts/2021-04-20-Introducing-libvlcsharp-commercial-licensing.markdown

 # Dual licensing

-LibVLCSharp (and LibVLC) will remain licensed under the LGPL2.1 license.
+LibVLCSharp packages (and LibVLC) will remain licensed under the LGPL2.1 license.
 However, a new Commercial License is now available for commercial .NET users.

 This is very much like the approach our friends at [Six Labors](https://sixlabors.com/pricing/), makers of [ImageSharp](https://github.com/SixLabors/ImageSharp)<sup>1</sup>, have chosen, and I believe it strikes a good balance between keeping an open and accessible license for individual developers, and inviting companies who critically rely on open-source projects to contribute financially.